 In recognition of the bravery exhibited by the bystanders in subduing, detaining, and handing over Mr Onchan for criminal prosecution as seen in the CCTV footage above we also list this as a Best of the AEC.

 Are you aware of resources in your Southeast Asian country for spousal abuse victims?
-Register and post the details in our comment section.
+Post the details in our comment section below.